johnbhurst/nqueens/README.md

   and diag2 bit at row-col+size-1 is not set
 ```

-This function looks pretty much the same in any language, though the bitwise operator vary.
+This function looks pretty much the same in any language, though the bitwise operators vary.

 A typical example is in C: